-By law, Education, Health and Care plans (EHCPs) should be reviewed at least once every year, in a formal meeting known as an annual review.
+By law, Education, Health and Care Plans (EHCPs) should be reviewed at least once a year in an annual review.
 However, parents often have no idea how important the annual review is, or how to manage it.

-Study all recent reports from therapists, school, educational psychologists and so on.
-Key professionals should produce new reports for the annual review and you should be sent these in good time – if you haven’t received them a week or two before the meeting, ask school for them; you will be on the back foot if your first sight of them is at the meeting.
+Study all recent reports from therapists, school, educational psychologists and consider whether your child has met their targets.
+Key professionals should either attend in person or produce a written report for the annual review and you should be sent these in good time – if you haven’t received them a week or two before the meeting, ask school for them; you will be on the back foot if your first sight of them is at the meeting.
 And look over your child’s EHCP, noting anything that is no longer relevant, needs updating, or needs adding to.
 Buckton told us, ‘Although it is time consuming and can feel overwhelming, it is important that this document reflects your child accurately.’
 A key section to reflect on is outcomes, he says.
 ‘The majority of the meeting will be focusing on the outcomes for your child so look through these and evaluate how you think your child is progressing with them.’

 Before the annual review you will be sent a form to complete to comment on your child's progress at the school.
 One parent told us, ‘It's important to take time over this, and make sure you note anything that isn't working, and any additional help you think your child needs, because this goes into the official record, and it means it will have to be discussed at the meeting.’
 Sending this in advance of the meeting also gives the school time to ensure that the correct professionals are around the table to support you.